Ringmaster (comics): Maynard Tiboldt

 Maynard Tiboldt was born in Vienna, Austria to the original Ringmaster, Fritz Tiboldt, and his wife Lola.
 He inherited the Circus when his parents were murdered.

 The Ringmaster is a powerless man with a unique hat which is designed to hypnotize people, thus allowing him to take complete control over their actions.
-He originally traveled across America as the manager, director, and ringmaster of his small traveling circus, which was actually a front for his "Circus of Crime"; The Human Cannonball, The Clown, Bruto the Strongman, The Great Gambonnos (two acrobat brothers), and Princess Python the snake charmer.
-During their show, he would hypnotize the crowd and send his lackeys out to steal any valuables on the victim's person.
-Once, while engaging in this activity, he managed to enslave the Hulk when he was under the control of Rick Jones who was attending a performance.
-However the Hulk captured him when he tried to escape in a chariot.
+He originally travels across America as the manager, director, and ringmaster of his small traveling circus, which is a front for his "Circus of Crime", consisting of Human Cannonball, Clown, Bruto the Strongman, the Great Gambonnos (two acrobat brothers), and snake charmer Princess Python.
+During his shows, Ringmaster hypnotizes the crowd and sends his lackeys to steal valuables.
+Once, he managed to enslave the Hulk when he was under the control of Rick Jones, who was attending a performance.
+However, the Hulk captures Ringmaster when he tries to escape in a chariot.